 Interest rate risk is the risk that changes in the interest rates of investments could adversely affect the fair value of an investment.
 Generally, the longer the maturity of an investment, the greater the sensitivity of its fair value to changes in the market interest rates.
 The District does not have a formal investment policy that addresses permissible investments, portfolio diversification, and instrument maturities.
-At June 30, 2017, the District had the following investments and maturities.
+At June 30, 2018, the District had no investments.